mozilla/pkipolicy/rootstore/policy.md

     -   for each CA certificate requested for inclusion, whether or not the CA issues certificates for each of the following purposes within the CA hierarchy associated with the CA certificate:
-        -   SSL-enabled servers,
+        -   SSL-enabled servers, *or*
-        -   digitally-signed and/or encrypted email, *or*
+        -   digitally-signed and/or encrypted email;
-        -   digitally-signed executable code objects;
     -   for each CA certificate requested for inclusion, whether the CA issues Extended Validation certificates within the CA hierarchy associated with the CA certificate *and*, if so, the EV policy